As seasoned gamers, we don't mess about! Playing and writing are our absolute passions!

-We have too much choice when it comes to video games nowadays.
+We have too many choices when it comes to video games nowadays.
 Even great new games can now go unnoticed because there is just simply too much on offer.

 Go back a few years where we were less spoilt for choice, the great games really stood out amongst the rest.
 Because of this, they gained a massive online player base, some of which still last until this day.

-Age of Empires 2 revolutionized RTS games in 1999 with its fast paced, tactical gameplay and historical accuracy.
-Featuring 13 playable civilisations in the base game, each with their own perks and gameplay styles, with the addition of 18 more in the following 4 DLCs which are all reasonably priced.
+Age of Empires II revolutionized RTS games in 1999 with its fast-paced, tactical gameplay and historical accuracy.
+Featuring 13 playable civilizations in the base game, each with their own perks and gameplay styles, with the addition of 18 more in the following 4 DLCs which are all reasonably priced.

 The game was remastered in 2013 giving us some lovely HD textures and 1080p support and also making it easier for the player base to play together through the